 You should visit your doctor or physio anytime you need help or have concerns.
 If you're having trouble doing Kegel exercises, don't be embarrassed to ask for help.

 Your health care provider can help you to learn how to isolate and exercise the correct muscles.
 If you are not sure you are doing Kegel exercises the right way, book in an appointment with your physio.
-They will work closely with you to ensure you are doing them correctly.

 There are some physiotherapists and physical therapists who specialise in pelvic floor exercises.

 Pregnancy is just one factor that can weaken your pelvic floor muscles.
 You might benefit from doing Kegel exercises if you:

 1. Stress incontinence - Leak a few drops of urine while sneezing, laughing or coughing.

 2. Urinary urge incontinence - a strong, sudden urge to urinate just before losing a large amount of urine.